-By now, I became very hungry so I moved to Hotel Shesh Mahal where I took sumptuous lunch.
+By now, I became very hungry so I moved to Hotel Shesh Mahal, which is within the fort itself, where I took sumptuous lunch in a royal dining hall.
 After that I returned the audio guide and collected the ID.
 My bags were alraedy in the car so I said bid adieu to this lovely small city and started driving to our city.

 Orchha has some more to offer.
 Here, if time permits, you can also venture into the Orchha wild life santuary, which is just across the bridge.
 You can go on a nature trail by paying a fee.

 One more thing to mention, I’ve never seen more number of vultures before, not even in national parks.
 Orchha is home to a large number of this endangered bird.
 For the first time, I saw Egyptian Vulture in open air.
 It was really a treat to the eyes of a bird watcher like me.